 Some services important to our business are outsourced to third-party vendors.
-For example, our credit card transaction processing, production and related services (including the printing and mailing of customer statements) are handled via a contractual arrangement with First Data, and the technology platform for our online retail deposits is managed by Fiserv (in 2019, Fiserv acquired First Data).
-First Data, Fiserv, and, in some cases, other third-party vendors, are the sole source or one of a limited number of sources of the services they provide for us.
-It would be difficult and disruptive for us to replace some of our third-party vendors, particularly First Data and Fiserv, in a timely manner if they were unwilling or unable to provide us with these services in the future (as a result of their financial or business conditions or otherwise), and our business and operations likely would be materially adversely affected.
-Our principal agreement with First Data expires in November 2026, unless it is terminated earlier or is extended pursuant to the terms thereof.
-Our principal agreement with Fiserv expires in July 2022, unless it is terminated earlier or is extended pursuant to the terms thereof.
+For example, our principal technology and related services (including credit card transaction processing) and production and related services (including the printing and mailing of customer statements) are handled via a contractual arrangement with Fiserv Solutions LLC (formerly First Data that was acquired by Fiserv in 2019), and the platform for our online retail deposits is also managed by Fiserv.
+Fiserv, and, in some cases, other third-party vendors, are the sole source or one of a limited number of sources of the services they provide for us.
+It would be difficult and disruptive for us to replace certain of these third-party vendors, particularly Fiserv, in a timely or seamless manner if they were unwilling or unable to continue to provide us with these services in the future (as a result of their financial or business conditions or otherwise), and our business and operations likely would be materially adversely affected.
+Our principal agreement with Fiserv for technology and production services expires in November 2026, unless it is terminated earlier or is extended pursuant to the terms thereof and our principal agreement with Fiserv for online retail deposits expires in July 2022, unless it is terminated earlier or is extended pursuant to the terms thereof.
 In addition, if a third-party provider fails to provide the services we require, fails to meet contractual requirements, such as compliance with applicable laws and regulations, or suffers a cyber-attack or other security breach, our business could suffer economic and reputational harm that could have a material adverse effect on our business and results of operations.